Location: Beale Street between Second and Fourth Streets, Memphis

 Original Function/Purpose: Commercial

 History: In the early 1900s, Beale Street was the thoroughfare that divided South Memphis from Memphis.
-A diverse mix of black-owned businesses developed, and by the 1920s Beale Street had reached a level of high prominence.
+A diverse mix of Black-owned businesses developed, and by the 1920s Beale Street had reached a level of high prominence.
 Beale Street flourished musically and commercially especially from 1900 to 1949, and again beginning in 2000.
 Today Beale Street stands as one of Memphis’s biggest cultural and tourist attractions.
 The street is lined with, or next door to, an eclectic mix of commercial businesses, bars, churches and music venues, including the Orpheum Theatre, Clayborn Temple, and the FedEx Forum.
-Beale Street is also listed as a National Historic Landmark.
+Even before it was listed on the National Register, Beale Street Historic District was designated a National Historic Landmark on May 23, 1966.
+In 2018 a number of properties in the district were designated by the City of Memphis as sites on the Memphis Heritage Trail.
+Moreover, the street is lined with Beale Street Brass Notes honoring more than 170 talented people who “put Memphis Music and Beale Street on the world map.”
+Honorees include two dozen women, causing the street to be listed on the Memphis Women’s Legacy Trail.
+Early in 2020, the district was also added to the U.S. Civil Rights Trail.

 Boundary Increase: Robert Church Park